-- Movements in the consumer price index (CPI) (all retiring allowances and spousal annuities are CPI indexed). - The rate of increase in contributors' salaries, especially as it affects the last five years of contributory service. - The discount rate used to value the liabilities. - Factors affecting retirement or cessation of contributors, including state sector restructuring and privatisations. - Patterns of entitlement selection on retirement. - Mortality rates.
+- Movements in the consumer price index (CPI) (all retiring allowances and spousal annuities are CPI indexed). - The rate of increase in contributors' salaries, especially as it affects the last five years of contributory service. - The discount rate used to value the liabilities. - Factors affecting retirement or cessation of service by contributors, including state sector restructuring and privatisations. - Patterns of entitlement selection on retirement. - Mortality rates.

 None of the above risks is within the control of the Authority.
-The Authority will, however, ensure that accurate and timely information is provided to the Government Actuary (and the Actuary to be appointed by the Authority) to enable preparation of actuarial projections of the liabilities in accordance with the provisions of the Act.
+The Authority will, however, ensure that accurate and timely information is provided to the Actuary to enable preparation of actuarial projections of the liabilities in accordance with the provisions of the Act.

-RISK ACTION TO MANAGE The provisions of Monitoring the performance of Datacom and resolving any issues of interpretation of the Act. the Act, relating to the Schemes are not • Ensuring all discretionary decisions are exercised in complied with and accordance with the Act and the Policies. discretions relating • Ensuring any changes to the Policies are made only after to the Schemes are taking into account the interests of relevant persons, inappropriately applied. including the Crown, in accordance with the Act.
+ACTION TO MANAGE RISK The provisions of Monitoring the performance of Datacom and resolving the Act, relating to any issues of interpretation of the Act. the Schemes are not • Ensuring all discretionary decisions are exercised in complied with and accordance with the Act and the Policies. discretions relating • Ensuring any changes to the Policies are made only after to the Schemes are taking into account the interests of relevant persons, inappropriately applied. including the Crown, in accordance with the Act.